A Luna \'etale slice theorem for algebraic stacks: Introduction

-\begin{theorem} Let $\cX$ be a quasi-separated algebraic stack, locally of finite type over an algebraically closed field $k$, with affine stabilizers.
-Let $x \in \cX(k)$ be a point and $H \subseteq G_x$ be a subgroup scheme of the stabilizer such that $H$ is linearly reductive and $G_x / H$ is smooth (resp.\ \'etale).
-Then there exists an affine scheme $\Spec A$ with an action of $H$, a $k$-point $w \in \Spec A$ fixed by $H$, and a smooth (resp.\ \'etale) morphism

-such that $BH \cong f^{-1}(BG_x)$; in particular, $f$ induces the given inclusion $H \to G_x$ on stabilizer group schemes at $w$.
-In addition, if $\cX$ has affine diagonal, then the morphism $f$ can be arranged to be affine. \end{theorem} The main techniques employed in the proof of Theorem \ref{T:smooth} are \begin{enumerate} \item deformation theory, \item coherent completeness, \item Tannaka duality, and \item Artin approximation. \end{enumerate} Deformation theory produces an isomorphism between the $n$th infinitesimal neighborhood $\cN^{[n]}_x$ of $0$ in $\cN_x = [N_x/G_x]$ and $\cX^{[n]}$, the $n$th infinitesimal neighborhood of $x$ in $\cX$.
-It is not at all obvious, however, that the system of morphisms $\{f^{[n]} \colon \cN_x^{[n]} \to \cX\}$ algebraizes.
+The main techniques employed in the proof of Theorem \ref{T:smooth} are \begin{enumerate} \item deformation theory, \item coherent completeness, \item Tannaka duality, and \item Artin approximation. \end{enumerate} Deformation theory produces an isomorphism between the $n$th infinitesimal neighborhood $\cN^{[n]}$ of $0$ in $\cN = [N_x/G_x]$ and the $n$th infinitesimal neighborhood $\cX^{[n]}_x$ of $x$ in $\cX$.
+It is not at all obvious, however, that the system of morphisms $\{f^{[n]} \colon \cN^{[n]} \to \cX\}$ algebraizes.
 We establish algebraization in two steps.

 The first step is effectivization.
 To accomplish this, we introduce \emph{coherent completeness}, a key concept of the article.
 Recall that if $(A,\fm)$ is a complete local ring, then $\Coh(A) = \ilim_n \Coh(A/\fm^{n+1})$.
-Coherent completeness is a generalization of this, which is more refined than the formal GAGA results of \cite[III.5.1.4]{EGA} and \cite{geraschenko-brown} (see \S\ref{A:gms_app}).
-What we prove in \S\ref{S:cc} is the following. \begin{theorem} Let $G$ be a linearly reductive affine group scheme over an algebraically closed field $k$.
-Let $\Spec A$ be a noetherian affine scheme with an action of~$G$, and let $x \in \Spec A$ be a $k$-point fixed by $G$.
+Coherent completeness (Definition \ref{D:cc}) is a generalization of this, which is more refined than the formal GAGA results of \cite[III.5.1.4]{EGA} and \cite{geraschenko-brown} (see \S\ref{A:gms_app}).
+What we prove in \S\ref{S:cc} is the following. \begin{theorem} Let $G$ be a linearly reductive affine group scheme over a field $k$.
+Let $\Spec A$ be a noetherian affine scheme with an action of~$G$, and let $x \in \Spec A$ be a closed point fixed by $G$.
 Suppose that $A^{G}$ is a complete local ring.
-Let $\cX = [\Spec A / G]$ and let $\cX^{[n]}$ be the $n$th infinitesimal neighborhood of $x$.
+Let $\cX = [\Spec A / G]$ and let $\cX^{[n]}_x$ be the $n$th infinitesimal neighborhood of $x$.
 Then the natural functor